DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Amanda_Scardamaglia.markdown

     Cir, 2012), the District Court cited an internal Google study finding that even sophisticated consumers were sometimes unaware that sponsored links were advertisements.
-Compare this to the findings set out in David J Franklyn and David A Hyman, ‘Trademarks as Search Engine Keywords: Much Ado About Something?’, *Harvard Journal of Law and Technology*26.2 (2013): 1-65.
+Compare this to the findings set out in David J. Franklyn and David A. Hyman, ‘Trademarks as Search Engine Keywords: Much Ado About Something?’, *Harvard Journal of Law and Technology*26.2 (2013): 1-65.